tokend/core/src/ledger/readme.md

 alternate validation in mind.

 ###Fields decided by consensus (SCP)
-During consensus, nodes work together to decide on the value of StellarValue.
+During consensus, nodes work together to decide on the value of TokendValue.
-StellarValue is then saved in the scpValue field of the ledger header.
+TokendValue is then saved in the scpValue field of the ledger header.
-Any node on the network, given the previous ledger (their previous state) and 'StellarValue' should be able to transition to the same new ledger.
+Any node on the network, given the previous ledger (their previous state) and 'TokendValue' should be able to transition to the same new ledger.

 ####The hash of the transaction set
 This field is a hash which allows to lookup the related TransactionSet object.